Club History

 2009

-During the 2009 season the former WCJSC teams joined with the existing WCSC junior teams, with all junior teams playing as WCSC and being managed by a Junior Working Committee.
-This arrangement continued for the 2010 and 2011 seasons, until the existing senior and junior committees agreed to form one committee and manage all teams in the club as one, starting in the 2012 season.
+The former WCJSC teams joined with the existing WCSC junior teams, with all junior teams playing as WCSC and being managed by a Junior Working Committee.
+This arrangement continued until the end of 2011, when the existing senior and junior committees agreed to form one committee and manage all teams in the club as one.

 The Men’s State League team goes one better than 2009, finishing 2nd in Division 1.